filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

       - `bool` VerifiedDeal - if the deal is verified or not.
       - `bytes` Client - the address of the storage client.
       - `bytes` Provider - the address of the storage provider.
-      - `string` Label - any label that client choose for the deal.
+      - `string` Label - any label that the client chooses for the deal.
       - `int64` StartEpoch - the chain epoch to start the deal.
       - `int64` EndEpoch - the chain epoch to end the deal.
-      -  `int256` StoragePricePerEpoch -  the token amount to pay to provider per epoch.
+      -  `int256` StoragePricePerEpoch -  the token amount to pay to the provider per epoch.
       - `int256` ProviderCollateral - the token amount as collateral paid by the provider.
       - `int256` ClientCollateral - the token amount as collateral paid by the client.